 Patients are considered equal stakeholders in research teams alongside researchers, doctors, and others who will be impacted by the findings.
-We need the voices of patients with diverse backgrounds and experiences to inform research that is equitable and representative.
+Thus, the inclusion of patients with diverse backgrounds and experiences and the amplification of underserved voices will ensure that research is equitable and representative.

 Watch this short video to learn more about how the patient experience can inform research.